 I have however used soldering paste and hot air to reflow the components, as it is the fastest, in my opinion, and definitely looks neater than hand soldering.

-After placing SMD components onto solder paste – ready for reflow soldering
+After placing SMD components onto solder paste – ready for reflow solderingAfter Reflow soldering with Hot Air

 The board is now ready to solder the switches and header pins in place.
 As already mentioned above, I chose to assemble the headers on the back of the PCB to prevent them from interfering with any enclosure that I may later use with the keypad.

-Note that I assembled the headers onto the back of the PCB.
+Final AssemblyNote that I assembled the headers onto the back of the PCB.

 Testing and Coding

 Testing the keypad consisted of a few steps, the first of which was ensuring that there were no short circuits, as well as that all the momentary switches worked.
+This was done with a multimeter in continuity as well as diode mode, with probes alternatively on each column and row in turn, while pressing the buttons.

 The next stage was testing the I2C IO Expander.
 This was done with a simple I2C Scanning sketch on an Arduino Uno.
 It did not do a lot, but, I could see that the PCF8574 is responding to its address and that the pullup resistors work when enabled.
 This test was repeated with my own ESP8266 and ESP32 boards, this time with pullup resistors disabled, as these boards already have them onboard.